hyperledger/aries-endorser-service/README.md

 ./manage start-bdd --logs
 ```

-Or, if you want to connect to the wallet directly (rather than using an ngrok-exposed port), run this instead:
+Or, if you want to connect to the wallet directly (rather than using a ngrok-exposed port), run this instead:

 ```bash
 ENDORSER_ENV=bdd ./manage start-bdd --logs